Christian Rynning-Tønnesen: Career

 Rynning-Tønnesen was born in Oslo, and grew up in Kristiansand and Bergen.
 His father Carl M. Rynning-Tønnesen and grandfather were both prominent chiefs of police in Kristiansand, but Rynning-Tønnesen is educated as a civil engineer at the Norwegian Institute of Technology.
 He started his professional career as a researcher at SINTEF, worked with product development in the company Esso Norway from 1985 to 1989, and then as a consultant at McKinsey & Company from 1989 to 1992.

-In 1992 he was hired in Statkraft.
+In 1992 he was hired by Statkraft.
 He held various positions in the leadership, the common denominator being a relation to strategy, the market and finance.
 He became acting chief executive officer in 2003, and was vice president of finance in 2005.
 On 1 April 2005 he was appointed as chief financial officer in the company Norske Skogindustrier.
 Among others, he worked with the much-discussed discontinuation of the paper mill Norske Skog Union.

 On 20 February 2006 it was announced that Rynning-Tønnesen had been hired as CEO of the Statkraft-owned, Kristiansand-based power company Agder Energi.
 He was headhunted, and did not apply for the job.
 Chair of Agder Energi Sigmund Kroslid, who had taken the position in December 2005, praised Rynning-Tønnesen as "the clear primary candidate of the board".
 Stavanger Aftenblad noted that the new CEO did not want to negotiate a golden parachute.
 It was unclear when Rynning-Tønnesen would actually assume the position, but in early June he visited Agder Energi for preparations.
 However, the next week he declined the position to become CEO of Norske Skog.
 He had been offered the position in Norske Skog behind the scenes.

 Jan Oksum, who in February 2006 "regretted" that Rynning-Tønnesen left Norske Skog, was fired due to poor results.
-The poor results continued under Rynning-Tønnesen, due to downward international trends and sinking demand of paper.
-From February to November 2007 the Oslo Stock Exchange value of Norske Skog plummeted with 20%.
+The poor results continued under Rynning-Tønnesen, due to downward international trends and sinking demand for paper.
+From February to November 2007 the Oslo Stock Exchange value of Norske Skog plummeted by 20%.
 In 2008 the activity at Norske Skog Follum was lowered amid continued losses.
 Nonetheless, in 2008 he received an award for leadership, the "European CEO of the Year for the pulp and paper industry", from the information company RISI.